Alexandria Sporting Club: Ittihad SC

-Both clubs are Egyptian giants in basketball, when they face each other in the Alexandria derby, it’s often in the late stages of The Egypt Super League.
-Al Ittihad men’s team is superior to Sporting, however, Sporting’s women’s team has achieved continental success which Ittihad’s women’s team is yet to achieve.
+Both clubs are Egyptian giants in basketball, when they face each other in the Alexandria derby, it’s often in the late stages of The Egyptian Basketball Super League.
+While the Al Ittihad men’s team has historically been superior to Sporting, Sporting’s women’s team has achieved continental success, including winning the FIBA Africa Women's Basketball League, which Ittihad’s women’s team is yet to achieve.

 Smouha Sporting Club

-Smouha is Sporting’s main rival outside of basketball, with both clubs being competitive in handball, volleyball, waterpolo, and squash.
+Smouha is Sporting’s main rival outside of basketball, with both clubs being competitive in handball, volleyball, water polo, and squash.
 A strong friendly rivalry has formed between the youth of the two clubs.
-Both clubs are the two largest and most dominant clubs in Alexandria, however, since both clubs have different focus sports (Sporting: Basketball, Smouha: Football) the rivalry has been limited only to youth levels.
+Both clubs are the two largest and most dominant clubs in Alexandria and two of the biggest clubs in Egypt.

 Notable players

 To appear in this section a player must have either: